Philip Glenister: Career

 Glenister starred as demon hunter Rupert Galvin in the 2009 ITV drama Demons.
 He used an American accent for the role, which received some criticism from reviewers.
 After the series was cancelled, he said he had problems with the role and felt that he may have been miscast.

 In 2010, Glenister had a small role (credited as 'Poker Friend') in Woody Allen's You Will Meet a Tall Dark Stranger, and he played Charles Forestier in a 2011 feature film of Guy de Maupassant's Bel Ami.
 He starred in the 2011 conspiracy thriller Hidden on BBC One.

 In 2011, Glenister reunited with John Simm once more in the Sky TV mini-series Mad Dogs about a group of old friends whose holiday in Majorca takes an unexpected turn.
 After a successful reception, the cast returned for a second run of the series in 2012.
 The show ran for two more series after that in 2013.
 Those two series consisted of four and two episodes respectively.
 Glenister played Captain Smollett in Sky1's adaptation of Treasure Island, broadcast at Christmas 2012.
 Glenister also appeared in the 2012 premiere of the play This House.

-In 2013, Glenister starred in the final episode of Agatha Christie's Poirot, starring David Suchet, entitled "Curtain".
+In 2013, Glenister played Sir William Boyd-Carrington in the final episode of Agatha Christie's Poirot, starring David Suchet, entitled "Curtain".
 He also played the role of Mr Trevor Gunn, a lothario PE teacher in David Walliams' BBC One comedy series Big School.

 In 2014, Glenister had a leading role in the Kudos-produced BBC drama, From There to Here, which focuses on the aftermath of the IRA bombing of Manchester in 1996.
 The show featured his Life on Mars co-star Liz White as his love interest.
 That same year, he presented the Channel 4 series For The Love Of Cars with fellow classic car enthusiast Ant Anstead.
-The two friends were set the challenge of restoring classic cars including a Mini Cooper, Land Rover, DeLorean, MG T-type, Ford Escort and a Triumph Stag.
+The pair were set the challenge of restoring classic cars including a Mini Cooper, Land Rover, DeLorean, MG T-type, Ford Escort and a Triumph Stag.
 The first series ended after six episodes, in which all six classic cars were sold at a London auction, with the second series being aired in 2015.

+Also in 2014, Glenister starred in an advertising campaign for energy price comparison service Uswitch.

 In 2016, Glenister had a leading role in Robert Kirkman's TV adaptation of Outcast, where he played Reverend Anderson, and used an American accent.
-The show ran for 2 series on Cinemax, before it was cancelled in 2017.
+The show ran for two series on Cinemax, before it was cancelled in 2017.

-In 2017, Glenister starred in an episode of Inside No. 9 called The Bill.
+In 2017, Glenister appeared in an episode of Inside No. 9 called The Bill.
 He also worked with his Clocking Off co-star, Lesley Sharp in Living the Dream.
-This show was about a British family that moved to America.
+This show was about a British family who moved to America.
 It ran for 2 series before being cancelled in 2019.
 That year, Glenister presented the true-crime show, What the Killer Did Next on Crime & Investigation.